ALCOHOL, PERCOCET, ADDERRAL, KLONOPIN, ATIVAN AND WEED

 Addiction runs in both my and my husband’s families.
 My Dad died of cirrhosis from chronic alcoholism.
 I can’t even believe what we went through as little kids, but i will write about that in a another blog.

 My husband’s Mom was a heavy smoker and died of heart attack in 1996.
 His Dad was also a recovering alcoholic passed away in 2014 from a cardiovascular disease.

-My husband had started drinking when his Mom died.
-He had relapsed on and off since then.
+He started drinking when his Mom died and had relapsed on and off since then.

-- Percocet & Adderral & Klonopin
+- Percocet & Adderral & Klonopin & Ativan

 When my husband was feeling hopeless about percocet and adderral, and still felt so much pain; he turned to weed.
 It helped alleviate the pain a little, but it wasn’t sustainable and he still had to take percocet every once in a while.
 Plus the weed costed $1,000 – $1,500 a month and stank the whole house.
 At this point, we were arguing every day, and I knew I needed to do something.
 I don’t know what happened, but shortly after this, he moved out of the house…and we had separated for 6 months.

 He is back home now and we’re trying to move on but we have so much to work on ourselves.